 Some land wildlife monitoring is conducted in the Uapishka Biodiversity Reserve regarding herpetofauna, forest birds, large fauna, special-status species, and so on.

 Monitoring activities include sampling spruce budworm populations and tracking changes in the biodiversity of the infected area.
-Inventories are carried out by Concordia University, the University of British Columbia and the University of New Brunswick jointly with Simon Fraser University, Natural Resources Canada – Canadian Forest Service – Laurentian Forestry Centre, Natural Resources Canada – Canadian Forest Service – Pacific Forestry Centre, the Government of British Columbia – Ministry of Forests, Québec’s Ministère des Forêts, de la Faune et des Parcs, the Manicouagan-Uapishka World Biosphere Reserve, the Pessamit Innu Council, the NunatuKavut Community Council and the Tsay Keh Dene Nation.
+Inventories are carried out by Concordia University, the University of British Columbia and the University of New Brunswick jointly with Simon Fraser University, Natural Resources Canada – Canadian Forest Service – Laurentian Forestry Centre, Natural Resources Canada – Canadian Forest Service – Pacific Forestry Centre, the Government of British Columbia – Ministry of Forests, Québec’s Ministère des Forêts, de la Faune et des Parcs, the Manicouagan-Uapishka Biosphere Region, the Pessamit Innu Council, the NunatuKavut Community Council and the Tsay Keh Dene Nation.

 Climate monitoring: